Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 | Click "Plot / Export"   |         |
 | | Open "Plot / Export" setting pop up window |
 | | Default to
+This use case is important as it shows the steps involved for a user to get visual feedback on the results of the simulation.

 | Visually showing possible landing locations          |                       |
 |------------------------------------------------------|-----------------------|